Everything you need to know about Ausbildung

 Your final Ausbildung score will include grades from your company and vocational training school.

-The company will assign you grades as per your work and training school as per your performance in exams.
+The company will give you grades as per your work and training school as per your performance in the exams.

 Now, let’s discuss how long will this training last?